Serie A: Format

 During the season, which runs from August to May, each club plays each of the other teams twice; once at home and once away, totalling 38 games for each team by the end of the season.
 Thus, in Italian football a true round-robin format is used.
 In the first half of the season, called the andata, each team plays once against each league opponent, for a total of 19 games.
 In the second half of the season, called the ritorno, the teams play another 19 games, once more against each opponent, in which home and away matches are reversed.
-The two halves of the season had exactly the same order of fixtures until the 2021–22 season, when an asymmetrical calendar was introduced, following the format of the English, Spanish, and French leagues.
+The two halves of the season had exactly the same order of fixtures until the 2021–22 season, when an asymmetrical calendar was introduced, following the format of the English, Spanish and French leagues.
 Since the 1994–95 season, teams are awarded three points for a win, one point for a draw, and no points for a loss.
-Prior to this, teams were awarded two points for a win, one for a draw, and none for a loss.
+Prior to this, a win was worth two points.
 The three lowest-placed teams at the end of the season are relegated to Serie B, and three Serie B teams are promoted to replace them for the next season.

 European qualification

-As of 2022, Serie A is ranked as the fourth-best league by UEFA coefficient, therefore the top four teams in the Serie A qualify straight to the UEFA Champions League group stage.
-The team finishing fifth, along with the Coppa Italia winner (if the Coppa Italia winner finishes outside the top five) or the team finishing sixth (if the Coppa Italia winner finishes inside the top five), qualify for the UEFA Europa League group stage.
-The sixth or the seventh ranked club, depending on the Coppa Italia winner's league performance, joins the final qualification round of the UEFA Europa Conference League.
+In 2023–24, Serie A was ranked as the best league by UEFA coefficient.
+This was due to a combination of all seven Serie A teams progressing into the knockout stages in European competition, picking up extra coefficient points.
+Additionally, Atalanta won the Europa League Final and Fiorentina were losing finalists in the UEFA Europa Conference League.
+This continued a strong recent record where five of the six European club finals have featured at least one Serie A side over the past two seasons.
+As a result of this ranking the top 5 clubs in Serie A qualify for the champions league in 2024.

 Tiebreaking

-If after all 38 games there are two teams tied on points for first place or for 17th, the last safety spot, the team that wins the scudetto or stay up at 17th is decided by a single-legged play-off game of 90 minutes and penalties (no extra time), to be held at a neutral venue.
-If at least three teams are tied for one of those spots, then the two teams to play in the match is decided by a mini table between the teams involved using the tiebreakers below.
-For a tie in any other position the deciding tie-breakers are as follows:
+If after all 38 games, two teams are tied on points for either first place or for 17th (the last safety spot), the outcome is decided by a single-legged play-off match.
+This match consists of 90 minutes of regulation time followed by penalties if necessary (no extra time).
+The game is to be held at a neutral venue, with the designated "home" team determined by the performance-based criteria listed below.
+In cases where there are at least three teams tied for one of these positions, a mini table is created using the same tiebreakers to determine which two teams will play in the decider.
+For ties concerning all other league positions, the following tiebreakers are applied: